MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/avdLoader.rst

 |endTable|

 .. note::

-   The image must be provided as a resource of the application, either :ref:`internal or external <section.applicationResources.internal_and_external_resources>`.
+   The image must be provided as a resource of the application, either :ref:`internal or external <chapter.microej.applicationResources>`.
 For external resource loading, the BSP must implement the proper Low Level API (LLAPI), see :ref:`section_externalresourceloader` for more information on the implementation.

 Limitations
 -----------